 GeneCards Summary for STK4 Gene

 STK4 (Serine/Threonine Kinase 4) is a Protein Coding gene.
-Diseases associated with STK4 include t-cell immunodeficiency, recurrent infections, autoimmunity, and cardiac malformations and combined immunodeficiency due to stk4 deficiency.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
-An important paralog of this gene is STK26.
+Diseases associated with STK4 include T-Cell Immunodeficiency, Recurrent Infections, And Autoimmunity With Or Without Cardiac Malformations and Lung Cancer.
+Among its related pathways are Sweet Taste Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+An important paralog of this gene is STK3.